JeffHeck/SchoolDataProject/pagesManual/LeviesReport/report_levies_recommended_policy_changes2.md

 ### (3) Excessive, spiraling school district administrator compensations should be prohibited.
 ### (4) All capital projects for public school districts (traditional public school districts and public charter schools) should be completely funded with State allocated funding.
 ### (5) There should be no local School District Capital Levies and no local School District Bonds.
-### (6) There should be no pensions for public school district personnel - only 401k plans similar to the private sector.
+### (6) There should be no pensions for public school district personnel - only 401k (403b) plans similar to the private sector.
 ### (7) The OSPI needs to correct and clarify their Per Pupil Expenditure (PPE) reports to include all expenses.
 ### (8) There should be more public charter schools with funding at the same level as the traditional public school districts.
 ### (9) There should be school vouchers/credits to give families more choices than the one monopoly choice.
-### (10) School districts should not be allowed to spend taxpayer dollars on their tax measure campaign materials to obtain more taxes.
+### (10) School districts should be prohibited from spending taxpayer dollars on their tax measure campaign materials to obtain more taxes.

 ## Discussion